Sales assets your team will actually use

 Step 2: Build The Win Map—your clarity system

 This isn't a static deliverable.
-It's your single source of truth that every team can use.
+It's a source of truth that every team can use.

 What you get: